deltaluca/gl3font/README.md

-ttf2json:
+ttfcompile:

-    Simple tool to render a (non-optimal) packed font-atlas as a signed distance map.
+    Simple tool to render a packed, signed distance field representation of a font character set and associated data used by gl3font.

 gl3font/Font.hx: